-Lisa McAvoy is the Research Administration Facilitator at the Kingston General Health Research Institute.
-She plays a supportive and collaborative role with new and current researchers conducting research within Kingston's hospitals.
-Ms. McAvoy has over 20 years of diverse research experience in social science and clinical research, university and hospital settings.
-She served for two terms as Associate Member Representative on the Board of Directors for the Consortium of Canadian Centres for Clinical Cognitive Research (C5R), as well as filling roles on several committees and working groups related to the clinical trial industry.
+Lisa McAvoy is the Clinical Research Liaison Officer at the Kingston General Health Research Institute.
+Ms. McAvoy oversees the day-to-day operations of the W.J.
+Henderson Centre for Patient-Oriented Research and plays a supportive and collaborative role for the research community as well as advocating for patient engagement in research across the Kingston hospitals.
+Ms. McAvoy supports investigators, research staff, students, and trainees on all study-specific queries, develops and implements educational materials and training programs for hospital-based research, and is a hospital institutional administrator for TRAQ for quality and regulatory assurance.
+Ms. McAvoy has over 20 years of diverse research experience in social science and clinical research.
+She has filled roles on several committees and working groups related to the clinical trial industry.
 She is a graduate of Carleton University (MA, Psychology) and has been SOCRA certified since 2010.

 Shari Glustein has worked as Research Assistant at Hospital Dieu Hospital Kingston Research Institute since August 2013, supporting researchers in all phases of projects, and the Institute in all of its daily operations.
 Prior to this she worked in the library science and legislative publishing fields for several years.
 She is a graduate of Western University (Master's of Library and Information Science) and McGill University (BA, Psychology).